Metehan120/rsmalloc/UPDATES.md

 ### Small branch/overhead cleanups

 - Removed a now-redundant bounds check in `Radix::get` (`radix_tree.rs`) — `chunk_idx` is already guaranteed in range by its callers.
-- Raised `BUDDY_AVERAGE_BLOCK_TIMES`'s initial seed (10 -> 100, in 100ms ticks) so buddy trim eligibility doesn't start from an unrealistically short assumed block lifetime at cold start.
+- Raised the large-allocation average block-lifetime seed (10 -> 100, in 100ms ticks) so trim eligibility doesn't start from an unrealistically short assumed lifetime at cold start.

 ### Fuzzing

 - Added a `fuzz/` crate (`cargo-fuzz`/`libfuzzer-sys`, `arbitrary`-derived op sequences) with two targets: `alloc_ops` (single-threaded alloc/dealloc/realloc/alloc_zeroed sequences against tracked live allocations, checking pattern-filled content survives untouched and calloc'd memory reads back zero) and `concurrent_alloc_ops` (the same op space driven across up to 12 threads via a shared `rayon` pool, exercising the transfer cache's cross-CPU stealing and NUMA paths under concurrent load).
+- Added `RS_FUZZ_TYPE` modes to the concurrent target so fuzz runs can concentrate on small allocations, the 4-64 MiB segmented-bitmap band, mixed boundary cases, or the wider full range without maintaining separate targets.
 - Removed `tests/loom_transfer.rs` in favor of the above — direct fuzzing over the real transfer-cache/RSEQ paths in place of a `loom`-modeled subset of the same logic.

 ### Benchmarks